tathni/History181B/README.md

 # History181B

 ## Overview
-* Mapping the Spatial Imaginaries and Physicalities of Ihsan Turjman
+* Mapping the spatial imaginaries and physicalities of Ihsan Turjman
 * Year of the Locust Diary
 * WWI Ottoman Palestine